jweissman/orsino/playtesting.md

 [x] CR levels still seem _very_ high for bosses (but maybe more about how the CR scales in progression over the dungeon; that said we also add "+1" to the target + depth so maybe could remove that?) -- should be fixed with exact CR budgeting
 [x] We could also spell out DC checks and bonuses for now (just to sanity check) as well as bonus damage/healing in general - think this is mostly true
 [x] Smite scaling 2d6 * level is way too powerful at higher levels (adjusted a bit) -- should be marginally better (but radiant damage against vulnerable enemies still _very_ strong!)
+[x] 20 should be stat max until level 10 (maybe 18 until level 5...) -- currently set to max out at 18 until level 20

 ## Not really issues
 "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]